 Towson University is committed to providing equal employment opportunities for all faculty and staff, including those with disabilities.
 Consistent with its obligations under Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, the Americans with Disabilities Amendments Act of 2008, and Section 20-609 of the Annotated Code of Maryland, the university provides reasonable workplace accommodations to qualified employees with disabilities.

-Requests must be accompanied by documentation from a treating and licensed medical provider, outlining the following:
+Towson University may request medical documentation from a treating and licensed medical provider, outlining the following:

 Eligible faculty and staff enjoy a comprehensive and robust benefits package which includes health care options, income protection, tuition remission, retirement plans and more.
 Health benefits are available through the State of Maryland Employee Benefits Division.
 Disability and life insurance benefits are offered through the University System of Maryland.
 Retirement choices are available from the Maryland State Retirement & Pension System and the University System of Maryland providers.